 Stephanie Landregan is the Director for the Landscape Architecture Program and the Horticulture and Gardening Program at UCLA Extension.
 Previously, Stephanie was the Chief Landscape Architect for the Mountains Recreation and Conservation Authority where she designed public access to open space in Los Angeles and Ventura Counties.
 She has been featured in Landscape Architecture magazine in April 2008 in an article on Paths to Becoming a Landscape Architect, and in April 2002 for the final design and construction of the Augustus F. Hawkins Natural Park in South Central Los Angeles, which won national and international attention for its community-involved design, craftsmanship and sustainability.
 Stephanie’s private work is primarily native landscaping.
 Her gardens have been on the Theodore Payne tour and water tours.
 Her other passion is working with legislators to create legislation that works in the landscape.
 She has worked on codes and ordinances that affect all aspects of the landscape, including tree ordinances, fire codes, low impact development, and water conservation measures.
-Ms. Landregan graduated from the University of Kentucky in Arts and is a graduate of the UCLA Extension Certificate Program in landscape architecture.
-She is Chair of the Planning Commission for the City of Glendale, California.
+Ms. Landregan graduated from the University of Kentucky in Arts, a graduate of the UCLA Extension Certificate Program in landscape architecture and is pursuing her MS in project management from the University of Wisconsin-Platteville.
+She is a member of the California State Mining and Geology Board.
 Ms. Landregan is a registered licensed landscape architect in the State of California, #4093.

 What Students are saying: